Tasy-real/Basic-C-Calculator/README.md

 # Basic-C-Calculator

-Its a basic Console Calculator , that can +, -, /, *
+Its a basic Console Calculator , that can +, -, / and *

+Note: Made that programm just for fun.